surajpkhetani/SQLAuth/README.md

 # SQLAuth
 SQL Authenticator and Enumerator

-An SQL Authentication tool that test integrated SQL authentication and runs multiple checks for privilege escalation.
+An SQL Authentication tool that tests for integrated SQL authentication and runs multiple checks for privilege escalation.
 It takes an input containing a mapping of SQL servers and ports in the format IP:PORT.

 ```
 SQLAuth.exe list.txt